bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-/README.md

 # Short-term Goals

 Implement Grover's Search with QSVT in Qiskit and prepare a user-friendly library/repository Qiskit users.
-This requires implementing Block encoding and generalized QAOA (Quantum Alternating Operator Ansatz).
-Implementing these harmoniously will be the main short-term challenge and goal of the team, first and foremost.
+This requires implementing Block encoding and a generalized Remez Exchange algorithm.
+Implementing these harmoniously and getting a working QSVT Grover's Search will be the main short-term challenge and goal of the team, first and foremost.

 # Long-term Goals